trishank-alt/Expense-Tracker/README.md

 # Expense Tracker

-This code aims to track expenses for ewfficient financial planning.
+This code aims to track expenses for efficient financial planning.